The Wonder Years (band): No Closer to Heaven and Burst & Decay (2015–2017)

 On April 20, 2015, the band announced they were finished recording their fifth studio album.
 On June 29, the band announced No Closer to Heaven was set for release on September 4.
 On June 30, the band released the music video off the new record, entitled "Cardinals".
 On the band's website, buyers of the pre-orders are greeted with the option to donate to one of four charities, which include Puppies Behind Bars, After-School All-Stars, The Herren Project and Futures Without Violence.
 A music video for "Cigarettes & Saints" was released on July 31.
 On August 20, "I Don't Like Who I Was Then" was made available for streaming via Alternative Press.
 The album features Letlive's frontman Jason Aalon Butler on the track "Stained Glass Ceilings".
 The song's music video premiered on the band's YouTube channel on March 2, 2016.
-The band alluded to the start of work on a new album on New Year's Day of 2017 via Twitter.
-The album has not been officially confirmed, and no release date or album title were disclosed.
+The band alluded to the start of work on a new album on New Year's Day of 2017 via Twitter, but didn't reveal a release date or album title.
 The band later elaborated on this announcement on April 27 of the same year, stating that two releases were on the way.
 On July 27, 2017, an acoustic EP, entitled Burst & Decay was revealed with a release date of September 22, 2017.
 The EP features seven acoustic versions of songs from either "Suburbia", "The Greatest Generation", or "No Closer to Heaven".
 It was also confirmed that their next LP was finished being written and would be recorded as soon as the band returned home from tour.

 On December 22, 2017, the band's social media accounts began to feature a black banner with the text, "SEE YOU IN 2018", and a link to their website.
 In addition, the band posted in regards to upcoming material, "Turning the lights out for a bit.
 New record next year.
 If you want to be kept informed go here: hopelessrecords.com/thewonderyears.
 For now, we rest."